brc-dd/animated-tailwindcss/README.md

 ## Contributing

-Any sort of contributions are welcome here!
+All sorts of contributions are welcome here!
 But please follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) while creating PRs.

 When you submit code changes, your submissions are understood to be under the same MIT license that covers the project.
 Feel free to contact the maintainers if that's a concern.